 One downside of living in Shipman - Lovingston, however, is that residents on average have to contend with a long commute, spending on average 33.39 minutes every day commuting to work.

-The citizens of Shipman - Lovingston are slightly less educated than the national average of 21.84% for the average city or town: 14.02% of adults in Shipman - Lovingston have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Shipman - Lovingston rank slightly lower than the national average.
+14.02% of adults 25 and older in Shipman - Lovingston have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Shipman - Lovingston in 2022 was $38,284, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $153,136 for a family of four.
 However, Shipman - Lovingston contains both very wealthy and poor people as well.